Companies

 Is a stipend different than a salary?

 Short answer: yes.
-A salary is pay for your time and expertise, a stipend is a fixed amount designed to offset living expenses.
+A salary is pay for your time and expertise, a stipend is a fixed amount designed to offset a certain cost.
 And a stipend can be paid in a lump sum, while a salary is generally paid monthly.
 Salaries are also generally larger.
 A lot larger.

 Are stipends taxable?